 You can buy cover as you normally would, via comparison sites or direct.

 The insurance industry will pay for the scheme, but some of the cost is expected to be passed on to customers.
 It is estimated that the average cost of a policy could increase by £10.50.

 Find out more: Visit the Flood Re website

 How can I protect myself against flooding?

-- Install one-way valves into drainage pipes to avoid sewage backing up into the house
+- installing one-way valves into drainage pipes to avoid sewage backing up into the house.

-- Clear all debris from drains and gutters to allow rainfall to drain away
+- clearing all debris from drains and gutters to allow rainfall to drain away

-- Safely lock away outdoor furniture that may float or blow away
+- safely locking away outdoor furniture that may float or blow away

-- Place valuables, electrical goods and important documents either upstairs or in high cupboards
+- placing valuables, electrical goods and important documents either upstairs or in high cupboards

-- Buy air brick covers or flood boards to block doorways.
+- buying air brick covers or flood boards to block doorways

-- Make a list of emergency numbers including your local council, your insurers and Floodline (which can be reached on 0345 988 1188).
+- making a list of emergency numbers, including your local council, your insurers and Floodline (which can be reached on 0345 988 1188).

 What is subsidence?

 Subsidence is caused when the soil, usually clay, on which houses are built shrinks or swells, depending on the weather.
 The movement of the ground can cause damage to the property, and the problem is often worsened by extreme weather such as cold snaps, dry summers and heavy rainfall.